Backstage (publication): Events

-From 1992-2012, Backstage produced annual Actorfest trade shows, entertainment-industry networking events held in various cities.
+From 1992 to 2012, Backstage produced annual Actorfest trade shows, entertainment-industry networking events held in various cities.
 Past Actorfest events took place in New York City, Los Angeles, Philadelphia, and Detroit.
 Other Backstage events in the past included the annual Backstage Garland Awards (previously known as the Drama-Logue Award) honoring the California theatre scene; the annual Bistro Awards honoring the cabaret industry, especially NYC-based cabaret; and the bi-coastal An Evening With ... series that combined film screenings with Q&A sessions featuring key actors and directors from each film being shown.

 Additionally, Backstage hosted classes, workshops, and networking events through its Backstage University brand, and sponsors numerous events and panels for talent working in the fields of film, television, commercials, radio/voice-overs, theatre, dance, modeling, and club talent (comedians, singers, etc.).
 Its "Successful Actor" panel series was done in partnership with the American Academy of Dramatic Arts.